JARMourato/Kodable/README.md

 - Validation of the values decoded
 - Automatically tries to decode `String` and `Bool` from other types as a fallback
 - Transformer protocol to implement your own additional functionality on top of the existing ones
+- Special error handling and better readability of Swift's `DecodingError`

 Table of contents